z3v5/old-blog/about.md

 ---

 <p class="message">
   This site will be dead soon.
 Feel free to join the Telegram channel that will replace it.
-Link nbelow:
+Link below:
 </p>